nel-lab/Behavior3D/README.md

 ## Usage
 A typical workflow will follow these steps.
 Instructions are written here but also referenced in cell blocks of the corresponding scripts.
 A short example for calibration, labeling, and acquisition is provided within the scripts and point to associated output files in the ```use_cases``` folder.
 ### 1. ```calibration.py```
 > This script enables you to capture images that you can use to calibrate your cameras.
 The set of images for each camera and user-defined camera labels are saved as one npz file.
-It is best run in blocks via the Spyder IDE.
+It is best run in blocks via the Spyder IDE or imported to a Jupyter Notebook.
 >
 > **Instructions**
 > 1. create realPoints.csv file (see example in ```use_cases/calibration``` folder) with planned real X,Y,Z coordinates, should be in form: